Cloudxtreme/Nooskewl_Engine/README.txt

 entities their behaviour.
 You use classes derived from Brain to give your entities custom behaviour.

+The DLL also has dll_start, dll_end and dll_pause functions that get called at the appropriate times. dll_start and dll_end are called when the game starts and exits, respectively. dll_pause is called any time the user activates the pause menu (ESCAPE key from a map screen) so you can include a custom pause screen.

 The game reads its data from a CPA (Crystal Picnic Archive) file.
 CPA is a compressed file with an index and the data concatenated together and can be created by the mkcpa* scripts in the tools/ directory of Nooskewl Engine.

 You can name your game DLL and CPA anything you want and the engine will pick it up if its in the current directory.

+See the Monster RPG 3 repo for an example game implementation using Nooskewl Engine.